ERBringHorvath/SeqForge/README.md

 Save the file and restart your terminal or run `source ~/.bash_profile` (Linux/Unix) or `source ~/.zshrc` (macOS)

-**For Windows** (Not yet validated)

-1. Search for `Environmental Variables` in the Start Menu and select `Edit the system environment variables`
-2. In the System Properties window, click on `Environmental Variables`
-3. Under System Variables, find the `Path` variable, select it, and click `Edit`
-4. Click `New` and add the path to the folder containing the `multiblast` executable
-5. Click `OK` to save your changes

 **Install Dependencies**

 `pip install -r requirements.txt` or `pip3 install -r requirements.txt`